YiranLuo/gfspython/ZOO README.txt

 	- from kazoo.client import KazooClient
 	  zk = KazooClient() # defaults to localhost:2181

-Can create nodes, set data, get children, watch for data/children changes.
+	  some possible examples
+	  zk.create("/chunkservers/0/ip", "optional data value(ip address)")
+	  zk.create("/master/ip", "ip address")
+	  data, stats = zk.get("/master/ip") # data contains ip address, or whatever data is stored at that node

+	  zk.create("/files/filename/read") # create a read lease?
+	  zk.create("/files/filename/write") # create a write lease?

+	  To check leases, zk.get_children("/files/filename") to see if any read/write lease exists

+	  You can lock a node, not sure how useful that will be, because it doesn't seem to stop another client from changing the locked node's data, or creating children from that node.

 Supports transactions with ZooKeeper 3.4 and above.
+	transaction = zk.transaction()
+	transaction.check('/node/a', version=3)
+	transaction.create('/node/b', b"a value")
+	results = transaction.commit()